Baroness Orczy and Her Unforgettable Characters

-Tea, Tonic, and Toxin is a book club and podcast for anyone who loves mysteries and detective stories.
-We’re making our way through the 19th-century stories that helped the genre evolve.
-Next up: Baroness Orczy’s 1910 collection of short stories, Lady Molly of Scotland Yard, about a lady detective — one of the first in fiction!
+Tea, Tonic and Toxin is a book club and podcast for anyone who loves amazing mysteries and detective stories.
+Next up: Lady Molly of Scotland Yard, possibly the first lady detective in fiction!

-Baroness Orczy, author of The Scarlet Pimpernel, wrote this collection of short stories about Molly Robertson-Kirk.
-Lady Molly of Scotland Yard uses her feminine intuition to solve crimes.
+Baroness Orczy, author of The Scarlet Pimpernel, wrote this 1910 collection of short stories about Lady Molly, who works for Scotland Yard and uses her feminine intuition to solve crimes.

 We want to hear from you!
 (We may even read your comments during our next podcast!)